matthewgream/powermon_esp32/README.md

 **EXAMPLE**

-This is the example raw output with device 3 connected, a 500W heat gun, registring at ~240V and at full power (~2.1A); then reduced to half power (~1.2A) or off (~0.0A).
-This devices shows OK for both voltage and current readings.
-Sensors are not connected for devices 1, 2, 4 and 5, showing a zero offset error.
+This is the example raw output with device 3 connected, a 500W heat gun, registering at ~240V and at full power (~2.1A); then reduced to half power (~1.2A) or off (~0.0A).
+This device readings show OK for both voltage and current readings.
+Sensors are not connected for devices 1, 2, 4 and 5, showing a zero offset error, as expected.

 ```
 ESP-ROM:esp32s3-20210327